bogacyigitbasi/ERC20stablecoin/README.md

    - wETH
    - wBTC

+# Implementation steps

+- There are 2 main contracts of the project, this is just an ERC20 governed by DSEngine (DecentralizedStablecoinEngine) contract.
+- It is using openzeppelin-contracts.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.